 Make Changes to Your Application¶

 You can only create draft changes through the Realm UI or Admin API.
-Any changes that you make with git or the are deployed independently of draft changes.
+Any changes that you make with GitHub or the Realm CLI are deployed independently of draft changes.
 To avoid possible conflicts or inconsistencies, its best to make your changes in one place at a time.

 Review Draft Changes¶